Abdallah-Obaid/reading-notes/class-14.md

 * The rotate value provides the ability to rotate an element from 0 to 360 degrees.
 * Scale value within the transform property allows you to change the appeared size of an element.
 * The translate value works a bit like that of relative positioning, pushing and pulling an element in different directions without interrupting the normal flow of the document.
-* skew, is used to distort elements on the horizontal axis, vertical axis, or both.
+* Skew, is used to distort elements on the horizontal axis, vertical axis, or both.

 ![transitions](https://media0.giphy.com/media/42k4gwwvcoFy/source.gif)